 This investigation may include:

-- Examining the accident scene
+• Examining the accident scene

-- Speaking to accident witnesses
+• Speaking to accident witnesses

-- Investigating the other driver’s background, including traffic infraction patterns
+• Investigating the other driver’s background, including traffic infraction patterns

-- Securing traffic camera video footage
+• Securing traffic camera video footage

-- Reviewing building security footage
+• Reviewing building security footage

-- Gathering your medical records to prove your injuries to the opposing party’s insurance representatives
+• Gathering your medical records to prove your injuries to the opposing party’s insurance representatives

 These and other steps serve to build a solid foundation for your case.
 When armed with this information, your lawyer may be able to negotiate a fair settlement from the person responsible.

-We Can Negotiate a Settlement
+We Can Negotiate a Motorcycle Accident Settlement

 Many personal injury cases settle out of court.
 When negotiating a settlement, both sides often want to avoid the extra time and expense of a jury trial.
-Representatives for both sides should try to work out an agreement acceptable to all sides.
+Representatives for both sides will try to work out an agreement acceptable to all sides.

 How Much Will I Receive for My Motorcycle Accident Settlement?